ivotron/popper2-paper/paper.md

  Software containers allow users to "bring their own environment" to shared computing platforms, reducing the friction between system administrators and their users.
-In recent years, multiple container runtimes have arised, each addressing distinct needs (e.g.
+In recent years, multiple container runtimes have arisen, each addressing distinct needs (e.g.
- Singularity, Podman, rkt, among others), and an ongoing effort from the Linux Foundation (Open Container Innitiative) is standardizing the specification of Linux container runtimes.
+ Singularity, Podman, rkt, among others), and an ongoing effort from the Linux Foundation (Open Container Initiative) is standardizing the specification of Linux container runtimes.
 While containers solve a big part of the "dependency hell" problem, there are scenarios where multi-container workflows are not fully addressed by existing runtimes or workflow engines.
 Current alternatives require a full scheduler (e.g. Kubernetes), a scientific workflow engine (e.g.
  Pegasus), or are constrained in the type of logic that users can